[Authors note: This was first written in 2016, but extensively redrafted in 2020.]

-Later when I asked my mother about the war she told me how she went to secondary school in Sokoto because her first choice Okposi was closed because of the war.
-As time went by I learnt that the war lasted from 1967 till 1970, sparked by indiscriminate killing of Ibos in the North.
-I read Last Plane from Ulli by Charles Kearey about the adventures of a mercenary British pilot flying for the Nigerian government whose loyalties lie with his mercenary British pilot friend flying for Biafra.
+Later when I asked my mother about the war, she told me how she had to attend secondary school in Sokoto because her first choice in Okposi had been closed because of the war.
+For my mother, the war was present.
+We had never spoken about it, but it was present for her.
+As time went by, I learnt that the war lasted from 1967 till 1970, sparked by indiscriminate killing of Igbos in the North.
+I read Last Plane from Ulli by Charles Kearey about the adventures of a mercenary British pilot flying for the Nigerian government whose loyalties lay more with his mercenary British pilot friend flying for Biafra than with his employers.
 I was one of the few people who was privileged to study History in secondary school and I learnt about the refugee camps in Biafra and the images of suffering that brought much sympathy from the outside world.

 Reading Half of a Yellow Sun [HOAYS] by C N Adichie, made Biafra completely real to me in a way that nothing else had done.
 I had read Purple Hibiscus before then and already believed that Chimamanda Ngozi Adichie was a literary genius, but nothing prepared me for the poignancy of HOAYS.
 It remains one of my favourite books.
 I also think it is one of the most important Nigerian books.
 I believe every Nigerian should read it.
 I was pleased to hear about the film – Nigerians can watch film sha!
 It has taken a while for me to watch the film adaptation.
 I think a good job was done… all things considered.